Snowflake

 MUST_CHANGE_PASSWORD = FALSE;

-- As a Source Database
+- As a source

-- As a Target Database
+- As a target

 -- Grant access to the compute resource, database, and schema